rrazcueta/moonveil/docs/bestiary/animals.md

 ## Big Cat

-Hit Points: 8
+Hit Points: 3+d6
-Evade: 5, Limit 10
+Evade: 6, Limit 10
-Note: Seekers have to roll 5 or 6 to go first
+Note: Seekers have to roll 5 or 6 to go before the cat

 ## Rat

-Hit Points: 2
+Hit Points: d6/3
-Evade: 6, Limit 10
+Evade: 6, Limit 8
+Damage maxes at 2
-Note: Only attacks in large groups.
-If a rat sees another rate die, d6 rats run away
+Note: When one rat dies, d6 rats run away

 ## Wolf

-Hit Points: 6
+Hit Points: d6
-Evade 6, Limit 10
+Evade: 6, Limit: 10
 Note: Attack 3d6 when surrounding an enemy (more Wolves than enemies)

+## Giant Wolf

+Hit Points: d6+6
+Evade: 6, Limit: 10
+Note: Any nearby wolf attacks with 3d6

+## Bat

+Hit Points: d6/3
+Evade: 6, Limit: 8
+It can recover its Move if it swaps its Pocket down during an attack Damage maxes at 2

+## Snake

+Hit Points: d6/3
+Evade: 6, Limit: 8
+It can recover its Move if it swaps its Pocket down during an attack

 ## Bear